 The Cancer Information Service, a program of the National Cancer Institute (NCI), is a nationwide telephone service for cancer patients and their families and friends, the public, and health care professionals.
 The staff can answer questions (in English or Spanish) and can send free National Cancer Institute booklets about cancer.
 They also know about local resources and services.
 One toll-free number, (800) 4-CANCER [(800) 422-6237], connects callers all over the country with the office that serves their area.
-You can also visit their website.

 American Cancer Society

 The American Cancer Society is a voluntary organization with a national office and local units all over the country.
 This organization supports research, conducts educational programs, and offers many services to patients and their families.
 The American Cancer Society also provides free booklets on cancer.
 To obtain booklets, or for information about services and activities in local areas, call the Society's toll-free number, (800) ACS-2345, or the number listed under American Cancer Society in the white pages of the telephone book.
-You may also visit their website.

 The NCI has developed Physician Data Query (PDQ), a computerized database and website designed to give doctors and patients quick and easy access to: